Spanish–Ottoman Wars: Clash of overseas interests and globalization of war

-Since both empires coincided in the development of a great naval power, they would begin to carry out large expeditions that would increase their diplomatic rank, which would involve more regional powers from very different territories into the Spanish–Ottoman and Catholic-Islamic conflict, being in some ways a World war in the long-term.
-Moreover, after Ottoman emperors got the tittle of Ottoman caliphs by overwhelming Abbasid Dynasty after the Ottoman–Mamluk War (1516–1517), they were considered heads of the Dar as-Islam and have the power to involve the rest of the Sunni Muslim states (focusing to involve the Berber States, Horn of Africa Sultanates, Arabian Emirates, Indian Sultanates, Malaysian Sultanates and Indonesian sultanates affected by Iberian Colonialism), despite that already having the possession of Ottoman Balkans, Levant and Egypt.
-Also, Habsburg Spain would be intimately bound with the Austrian branch of Habsburg monarchy (Holy Roman Empire, Kingdom of Bohemia, Kingdom of Hungary-Croatia) and would be in possession of Habsburg Netherlands and Italian domains (Kingdom of Naples, Kingdom of Sicily, Kingdom of Sardinia, Duchy of Milan), of which the latter allowed for closer ties with the Papal States (an Universal power among the Res publica Christiana) and restore the Gelasian political philosophy of Dominium Mundi to involve all Christendom against the Türkenkriege in Europe and also to start campaigns for Catholic Church's Potestas over Infidel societies outside Europe (which justified a first wave of European colonialism).
-This made the first stages of the Spanish–Ottoman struggle into a total global war between Muslim World and Christendom for the conquest of an Universal monarchy (The Pope and Holy Roman Emperor vs the Ottoman Caliph to be King of Kings of the Abrahamic world) and suppress the existence of the other "False religion", while also Evangelizing the Pagans of Africa and Asia, adding also a maximalist goal for World domination, and a minimalist goal of being considered the Successor of the Roman Empire and have political preponderance on Europe.
+Since both empires coincided in development as great naval powers, they began to carry out large expeditions to increase their diplomatic rank, which involved more regional powers from different territories in the Spanish–Ottoman and Catholic-Islamic conflict—in some ways a world war—over the long-term.
+Moreover, after Ottoman emperors gained the title of Ottoman caliphs by overwhelming the Abbasid Dynasty after the Ottoman–Mamluk War (1516–1517), they were considered heads of the Dar as-Islam (Muslim world).
+They had the power to involve the rest of the Sunni Muslim states—particularly the Berber states, the Horn of Africa Sultanates, the Arabian Emirates, the Indian Sultanates, the Malaysian Sultanates, and the Indonesian sultanates affected by Iberian Colonialism—despite already having possession of the Ottoman Balkans, Levant, and Egypt.
+Also, Habsburg Spain was intimately bound with the Austrian branch of the Habsburg monarchy (the Holy Roman Empire, the Kingdom of Bohemia, and the Kingdom of Hungary-Croatia) and had possession of the Habsburg Netherlands and Italian domains (the Kingdom of Naples, the Kingdom of Sicily, the Kingdom of Sardinia, and the Duchy of Milan).
+The latter permitted closer ties with the Papal States—a universal power among the res publica Christiana (international community of Christian peoples and states)—and restoring the Gelasian political philosophy of Dominium Mundi to involve all Christendom against the Türkenkriege (Turkish wars) in Europe, as well as starting campaigns for the Catholic Church's potestas (power) over infidel societies outside Europe; this justified a first wave of European colonialism.
+This made the first stages of the Spanish–Ottoman struggle into a total global war between the Muslim world and Christendom for two purposes: conquest of a universal monarchy (i.e., the Pope and the Holy Roman Emperor against the Ottoman Caliph to be the King of Kings of the Abrahamic world) and suppression of the other "false religion".
+At the same time, they also sought to evangelize the pagans of Africa and Asia.
+They had two additional goals: a maximal goal of world domination, along with a minimal goal of being considered the successor to the Roman Empire and having political preponderance in Europe.